TACC-Cloud/tapis-cli/README.rst

 Contributing
 ------------

-The project code style is pretty vanilla PEP8, as configured by the ``[flake8]`` section of ``setup.cfg``.
+The project code style is vanilla PEP8, as configured by the ``[flake8]`` section of ``setup.cfg``.
 Use of ``yapf`` autoformatter is supported and encouraged to maintain the codebase, and is available via the ``make format`` Makefile target.